David Bronkema, Ph.D.

 - The Malleable Monolith: Particularizing Enactments of the Universal Development Promise.
 Co-organizer and co-chair.
 American Anthropological Association Annual Meeting

-- Invited Lecture University of Delaware
+- Invited Lecturer University of Delaware

-- Invited Lecture Bryn Mawr College
+- Invited Lecturer Bryn Mawr College